ASCOMInitiative/AlpycaDevice/docs/source/index.rst

     **Start Here:** :doc:`/quickstart` then look through :doc:`/introduction`.

 ..
 Note::
-    This is the 1.0.0 (September, 2024) production version.
-This is the first release that contains the additions to the interfaces for Platform 7.
+    This is the 1.0.1 (February 5, 2025) updated production version.
+This contains the additions to the interfaces for Platform 7.
     See |plat7changes|.
 For Release Notes on this SDK see the
     |changes| on the |github|.